uviclibraries/tableau/create-world-map.md

 <details>
 <summary>View suggested solution</summary>
 1. Drag the Country Name field into the Marks shelf.
-If a map doesn’t show up automatically, in the Marks shelf toggle and change Automatic to Map.
+If a map doesn’t show up automatically, toggle and change Automatic to Map in the Marks shelf.
 <br/>
 <img src="images\Tableau-5-1.gif" alt="bottom toolbar" style="width:480px;">
 <br/>